About us..

 Our family history of farming goes back to 1851, with our Great, Great Grandfather William Marshall.

-His son, and our Grandfather William (Bill) Arthur Marshall successfully farmed at Weydon Hill Farm, Farnham also growing hops and other crops.
-In 1947 Weydon Hill Farm was compulsory purchased for housing (and became Weydon).
+His son, our Grandfather, William (Bill) Arthur Marshall successfully farmed at Weydon Hill Farm, Farnham also growing hops and other crops.
+In 1947 Weydon Hill Farm was compulsory purchased for housing (and now known as Weydon).
 In 1951 Bill purchased and moved to Malthouse & Osborne Farms in Kingsley.
 In 1966 Bill Marshall passed away and the farm was sold at auction in 1970 for £62,000 (including five cottages!) to satisfy death duties.
-Our father Peter Marshall gained employment as farm manager for the new owners of the farm, Mr & Mrs Bentley.

-A new beginning.
+The new beginning.

-And so the Country Market story begins.. with Peter Marshall continuing to farm a smallholding upon the farm, and manage the farm for the new owners, as wife June set off with her Morris Traveller selling door to door the fresh produce grown on the smallholding.
+And so the Country Market story begins.. with Peter Marshall both farming a retained smallholding and managing the farm for the new owners, as wife June set off with her Morris Traveller selling door to door the fresh produce grown on the smallholding.
 Locally produced items were added to expand the range including eggs, mushrooms and honey.
-By 1971 the family garage had been converted into the first shop with regular open hours, and Peter was permitted to purchase 40 acres of Osborne Farm to assist with demand for the new shop.

 In 1978, Paul Meldrum joined Country Market.
 He has become our longest standing member of our team, and has been the dedicated manager of our Plant Nursery and Garden Centre for over 40 years.

-In 1987, Peter initiates car boot sales activities on the farm, with three sellers taking part on the first event..
-Hops continue to grow on the farm until the irrecoverable destruction of the hop garden by the great storm of Oct 1987.
+In 1987, Peter initiated car boot sales activities on the farm, with three sellers taking part in the first event.

 On 11th February 1989 the new farm centre opened, with a small number of local enterprises added, and a year later part of the first floor was converted into the first Carvery Restaurant.

-In 2006 and 2007 there is a sizable extension to the garden centre and further moves.
+In 2006 and 2007 there was a sizable extension to the garden centre and further moves.
 This provided the much needed ability to introduce a broader range of shopping facilities, a new restaurant, a more modern garden centre environment and the introduction of high quality complementary concessions and shopping outlets.

 Fire!